 Frank and Alice Longbottom are portrayed as having a magical version of PTSD in Hawk-Eyed Charlie.

 Darkfic tends to turn Max from Across the Universe into one of these.
-Arguably, he's a bit of one in canon— "everything below the neck works fine," and all.
+He's a bit of one in canon— "everything below the neck works fine,"

 Digimon fanfiction turns the North Korean Digidestined into this.
 Justified in that Word of God states they exist, but we never see them and there's no telling what their lives are like behind closed doors.